-Queensland Fire and Emergency Services (QFES) advises there is a bushfire in Peregian Springs and conditions are getting worse.
+Queensland Fire and Emergency Services (QFES) advises there is a bushfire in Sunshine Acres and conditions could get worse.

-Fire crews and waterbombing aircraft are working to contain the fire but firefighters may not be able to protect every property.
+Fire crews are working to contain the fire but firefighters may not be able to protect every property.
 You should not expect a firefighter at your door.
-Queensland Police Service are door knocking in the area.
-Power, water, and mobile phone service may be lost.

-Call Triple Zero (000) immediately if you believe you are under threat.
+Call Triple Zero (000) immediately if you believe your property is under threat.